Fulvio Croce: Biography

+The defendants contended that the court did not have the authority to judge them.
+During the first hearing, Ferrari read a statement on behalf of all the defendants:

+Guido Barbaro, the presiding judge of the Turin Corte d'Assise (Court of Assizes), appointed Croce, in his capacity of president of the Bar Association, as counsellor for the defendants.
+Although Croce was conscious of the serious danger, he accepted the defence and appointed as co-counsellors some other members of the Turin Bar Association Board of Governors; among them was Franzo Grande Stevens, who was charged of the defence of Renato Curcio.

+At the hearing on 25 May 1976, the defendants reaffirmed their rejection of any defense, reading a new statement containing threats against Fulvio Croce and the lawyers he appointed: "The lawyers appointed by the court are in fact regime lawyers.
+They do not defend us, but the judges.
+As an organic and active part of the counter-revolution, every time they take initiatives in our name we will act accordingly".
+During the hearing as well as during the fourth hearing on May 26, 1976, every time the public defenders spoke they were insulted and threatened.

-At the hearing of 7 June 1976, Grande Stevens, in accord with Croce, contended that Article 130 of the Italian Code of Criminal Procedure, which compels every defendant, even against his will and one charged of political crimes, to be defended by a counsellor, was unconstitutional.
+At the hearing on 7 June 1976, Grande Stevens, in accord with Croce, contended that Article 130 of the Italian Code of Criminal Procedure, which compels every defendant, even against his will and one charged of political crimes, to be defended by a counsellor, was unconstitutional.
 Grande Stevens contended that this article was in conflict with the European Convention on Human Rights, which gives everyone the right "to defend himself in person or through legal assistance of his own choosing" according to Article 6.3.
 He contended that to be represented by a lawyer is a right, not an obligation.

-The Court of Assizes rejected this claim of unconstitutionality, perhaps biased by the murder of a district attorney, Francesco Coco, by the Red Brigades occurred a few days before.
+The Court of Assizes rejected this claim of unconstitutionality, perhaps biased by the murder of a district attorney, Francesco Coco, by the Red Brigades a few days before.
 Consequently, Croce and the other co-counsellors kept defending the members of the Red Brigades.

 On 28 April 1977, Croce was killed.
 Three men shot at him five times using a Nagant 7.62, which was the same gun used to kill Carlo Casalegno.
-The Red Brigades revendicated the action through a phone call.
+The Red Brigades took responsibility for the action through a phone call.
 In leaflets, they stated: "On 28 April 1977 a commando of the Red Brigades has executed the state servant Fulvio Croce."